scalar-labs/scalar-kubernetes/docs/BackupNoSQL.md

    * The Scalar product pod status is `Running` in the `STATUS` column.
    * The restart counts of each pod in the `RESTARTS` column (You must compare these restart counts with the restart counts before the backup).

-   **If the two values are compared and different, you must re-try the backup operation all over again.** This is because, if some pods are added or restarted, those pods run with a `unpause` state.
+   **If the two values are different, you must re-try the backup operation all over again.** This is because, if some pods are added or restarted, those pods run with a `unpause` state.
 The `unpause` state pods cause data inconsistency in the backup data.

 1. (DynamoDB only) You need to do additional operations to create a backup if you use the PITR feature of DynamoDB since it restores data with another name table by PITR.
 You should these additional steps after you complete this creating **period** steps.
 Please refer to the [Restore database guide](./RestoreDatabase.md#amazon-dynamodb) for more details on these steps.